Role-Based Access Control (RBAC) Explained

 - Allows for clear separation of duties in enterprises.

-An RBAC example with micro-segmentation
+RBAC with micro-segmentation example

 Let’s look at an RBAC example for the creation and provisioning of micro-segmentation policy for an ERP application.
 The application owner knows the application best, so we’d like for them to create the policy, but we want administrators to review the policy and provision it.